 Non-designers will perform tasks necessary to make sure that the designers can move quickly and get as much done as possible.
 This includes collecting assets, writing copy, etc. Once the screens for your interface are done, you’ll stitch them together using your preferred prototyping tool.
 At this point you’ll walk through the flow enough times to feel comfortable knowing what links work and how to guide your testers through the interview smoothly.

 Friday we test the prototype with 5 users.
 This can be done in person or remotely.
-The interviewer conducts the interviews one-on-one with each tester while the rest of the Sprint team observes from another room.
+The interviewer conducts the interviews one-on-one with each tester while the rest of the Design Sprint team observes from another room.
 The interview is conducted in a way to make the tester feel at ease and help them navigate the prototype.
 The interviewer avoids leading questions or biasing the tester in any way.

 During each interview, the sprint team captures quotes and observations from each tester.
 At the end of the day, we will have lots of notes to review and only the last tester will be fresh in our mind.
 We always have a quick recap at the end of the day, but save any real observations until we’ve had time to reflect on all our notes.